jiayinlu19960224/TriMe/README.md

 (2) University of Wisconsin-Madison

+I am very interested to hear from users of the software, so if you find this useful or have any questions, please email me at jiayinlu19960224work@gmail.com.

 Overview
 ========================================================================
 TriMe++ is a multi-threaded software library designed for generating adaptive 2D meshes for intricate